efeiza/blakegilliland.github.io/_pages/about.md

   image: "/images/highest.rated_.apartment.communities.in_.chicago.jpg"
 ---

-My name is Blake and I graduated from Florida Gulf Coast University (FGCU) with a Bachelor of Science in Mathematics and a minor in Statistics (GPA: 3.9).
-I am most proficient with R, SQL, Excel, and Tableau for Data Analysis and Vizualization.
+My name is Blake and I am an Aspiring Data Scientist, Statistician, and Data Analyst.
+I graduated from Florida Gulf Coast University (FGCU) with a Bachelor of Science in Mathematics and a minor in Statistics (GPA: 3.9).
+I am very proficient with R, SQL, Excel, and Tableau for Data Analysis and Vizualization.
 I am learning Python and would like to learn SAS.
+I hope you find my projects on the homepage to be interesting!

 I am passionate about Data Science and Data Analysis because data is the only objective information in this world and I think it is important to be able to understand the patterns and truths it has to offer beneath the surface.
 I consider it my responsibility to practice it with high integrity.